 Calcium

 Calcium helps control how the nutrients are transported in your plants.
-Calcium pectate, which can be found within the middle of the lamella, is what glues the plant cell walls together.
+Calcium pectate, which can be found in the middle of the lamella, is what glues the plant cell walls together.

-However it is important to note that balance is key as excessive calcium may limit the availability of other nutrients in the soil.
+Just remember that balance is key because too much calcium can interfere with the other nutrients in the soil.

 Nitrogen

-You can be sure that your plant is suffering from a nitrogen deficiency when you see visual symptoms of general yellowing of older or the oldest leaves (at the bottom or base of the plant).
-Yet, the rest of the plant is light green.
+You will know your plant is suffering from a nitrogen deficiency when you see a general yellowing of older or the oldest leaves (at the bottom or base of the plant).
+But, the rest of the plant is light green.

-To remedy this issue you can use a fertilizer that has ammonium, nitrate, or urea listed in the ingredients or fertilizer labels.
+To fix it you can use a fertilizer that has ammonium, nitrate, or urea listed in the ingredients or fertilizer labels.
 You can also improve the soil by adding manure.

 Magnesium